fitnr/addfips/README.md

                [-v VINTAGE] [--no-header]
                [input]

-Add FIPS codes to a CSV with state and/or county names
+AddFIPS codes to a CSV with state and/or county names

 positional arguments:
   input                 Input file. default: stdin